Microscopy¶

 from skimage.feature import peak_local_max

-# get distance to background (i.e., value = 0)
+# Compute distance to background (background has value 0)

-distance = ndi.distance_transform_edt(img)
+distance: np.ndarray = ndi.distance_transform_edt(img)

 assert isinstance(distance, np.ndarray), "ensure type"

-# get local (within footprint) maxima of the distance field
+# Get local (within footprint) maxima of the distance field

 # filter via minimum distance between maxima